 Friday 11th November

 We start at the huge María Cristina Hotel, closed for refurbishment at the time but subsequently open for business once more.
 There are some disturbing scenes set here in the novel since, once again, this is where the real War Route tourists stayed.
-It was also the scene of heavy fighting when Franco’s forces advanced here from Irún.
+It was also the scene of heavy fighting when Franco’s forces advanced here from Irún and the outer walls remain pockmarked with bullet holes.
 Then we saunter around the Central Market; the old quarter; the Plaza de la Constitución, where bullfights used to be held, with spectators paying to use the numbered windows of the houses lining the square; and the long Calle Jerónimo – with the old Basilica at one end and the new Cathedral in the distance at the other.
 This is the area entirely destroyed in a firestorm created by the British army when they attacked and sacked the town during the Peninsular War.

 On the western edge of the old quarter, you come out onto the harbour area, with its 1930s Aquarium, and the castle above, on the hill of Monte Urgull.
 A walk around the promenade to the seaward side of Monte Urgull, and up into the gardens there, brings you to the English Cemetery – actually filled with those British soldiers (including my ancestor, Colonel F.C.
 Ebsworth) who went out to fight as volunteers in one of Spain’s earlier civil wars, this one in 1836, the First Carlist War.